 Kratom Might Not Work

 This can be the case for many reasons, but the common reasons are, You didn’t take enough or You have things in your system conflicting with it.
-Kratom works on the alkaloids.
+Kratom works on alkaloids.
 When you have other things in your system working on them, they become numb or over used (in a sense).
-Things that can cause this are antidepressants, anti anxiety meds, and pain killers.
+Things that can cause this are anti-nervousness meds.
 Now let us talk about the commonsense risks involved when consuming/drinking/dosing with kratom.